 - used by a non-resident overnight carer for you, your partner, a joint-tenant or their partner - but only if the carer must stay overnight

 - for a student studying away from home, or a member of the armed or reserve forces away on operations, if they intend to return home

 - ready for a foster child of an approved foster carer who does not have a child placed with them at the time - as long as it's within 52 weeks of their last placement, or they are newly-approved.

 Your rent is £100 per week, and your income and circumstances entitle you to £60 a week Housing Benefit (so you have to pay £40 yourself).

-If you have one spare bedroom, the Housing Benefit is reduced by 14 per cent.
-This means your Housing Benefit goes down to £51.60, and you have to pay £48.40.
+But, if you have one spare bedroom, the Housing Benefit is reduced by 14 per cent.
+Your Housing Benefit goes down to £51.60, and you have to pay £48.40.

 The 'spare room' rules do not apply if:

 - You or your partner have reached the qualifying age for state pension credit.
 Use the government's state pension calculator to see if you qualify: Look at the date you may be entitled to pension credit, not the date you reach State Pension age.

 - Your home is part of a shared-ownership scheme

 - We have placed you in temporary accommodation for homeless people